 In 2014, HP launched the 300 series of latex printers.
 The new models include the 54” HP Latex 310 Printer, the 64” HP Latex 330 Printer and the 64” HP Latex 360 Printer.
 All three models use the new 831 HP latex inks, which provide outstanding resistance to scratching.
 This third generation of latex printers represents a radical departure from the precedent technology.
 Read more

-Cuts and weeds just like intermediate vinyl
+Cuts and weeds easily

 Available in both indoor and outdoor compatible series

 Print the extraordinary with VinylEfx®, the special effects print media with WOW.
 Attract more attention, create memorable first impressions and increase sales and profits.

 In past articles, I cautioned that you should limit ink densities to no greater than 250% to 275%.
 One reason, is that the volume of ink that you print on a substrate has a direct effect on the dimensional stability of the film that you are printing on.
 The more ink that you lay down, the more contraction of the vinyl you can expect as the ink dries.
 When this happens, the applied graphic can peel at the edges.
 Even before the film is applied, the vinyl can start to curl at its edges on the release liner.
 Failure to limit ink density can also lead to other problems, which I will expound upon shortly.